Alternative versions of Captain America: Earth-61311

-When Steve Rogers/Captain America was revealed to have been a double-agent of Hydra since his early youth, it is revealed to be the result of Kobik manipulated by the Red Skull that Hydra was good for the world and Kobik changed reality so that Rogers would believe Hydra to be good, permanently altering his memories so that Rogers believed that he had always been a member of Hydra.
-He covers Erik Selvig's death and pushes Jack Flag off from Baron Helmut Zemo's airplane.
-Additionally, it is revealed that his abusive father Joseph was actually killed by Hydra and that Hydra deceived him into thinking Joseph died of a heart attack.
+When Steve Rogers/Captain America was revealed to have been a double-agent of Hydra since his early youth, it is revealed to be the result of Kobik manipulated by the Red Skull that Hydra was good for the world and Kobik changed reality so that Rogers would believe Hydra to be good, altering his memories so that Rogers believed that he had always been a member of Hydra.
 It is also revealed that Rogers witnessed his mother, Sarah, being killed by Sinclair's Hydra goons and kidnapped him which is the reason why he held a grudge towards Hydra's evilness and plans to kill the Red Skull's clone and restore Hydra's lost honor.
-As part of his long-term plans, Steve further compromised Sam Wilson's image as Captain America by using his familiarity with the shield to deliberately put Wilson in a position unable to save a senator from Flag-Smasher, with the final goal of demoralizing Sam to the point of returning the shield to Rogers, not wanting to kill Wilson and risk a martyr.

-During the "Civil War II" storyline, the discovery of new Inhuman Ulysses Cain with the ability to "predict" the future by calculating complex patterns, to which Rogers has set out to prevent Ulysses from learning of his true plans and allegiance.
-Rogers does this by "forcing" certain predictions, such as anonymously providing Bruce Banner with new gamma research to provoke a vision that would drive the Avengers to kill, although this plan has apparently backfired with a recent vision showing Miles Morales standing over his dead body.
-Despite this revelation, Rogers presents himself as the voice of reason by allowing Spider-Man to flee with Thor, inspiring doubt in Tony Stark by suggesting acting against Carol Danvers due to not like being top dog.
-He then goes to Washington, D.C., resulting in further confusion.